Francisco J. Ayala School of Biological Sciences

 - Three Distinguished Professors, including John Avise, professor of ecology & evolutionary biology; Anthony A. James, professor of microbiology & molecular genetics; and Bruce McNaughton, Distinguished professor of neurobiology & behavior.

 - Seven faculty members are Chancellor's Professors or Fellows, including Frank LaFerla, professor of neurobiology & behavior; Eva Y. Lee, professor of biological chemistry; Thomas Poulos, professor of molecular biology & biochemistry; Markus Ribbe, professor of molecular biology & biochemistry; Leslie Thompson, professor of psychiatry & human behavior and neurobiology & behavior; Kathleen Treseder, professor of ecology & evolutionary biology; and Marcelo Wood, professor of neurobiology & behavior.

-Over the past four years, eight members of our faculty have received Distinguished Faculty Awards from UC Irvine’s Academic Senate, including three for research, three for university service, and two for teaching.
+Over the past four years, eight members of our faculty have received Distinguished Faculty Awards from UCI's Academic Senate, including three for research, three for university service, and two for teaching.

 The school's faculty are regularly honored at UCI's Celebration of Teaching event.
 In the last five years, two of faculty members have won Professor of the Year awards, two have won the Distinguished Faculty Award for Teaching, two have received the TA Development Mentor of the Year Award, and four graduate students have received the Most Promising Future Faculty Member Award.

 The Ayala School of Biological Sciences collaborates with many other units on campus to help further research in important fields.

 - Center for Environmental Biology